-The Conscious Intelligence meditation is a radically different approach to manifesting change in our lives than any other method that I know of.
+The Sacred Heart Prayers are meditations that embody a radical approach to manifesting change in our lives.
 The manifestation teachings that are out in the world revolve primarily, and often exclusively, on teaching the practitioner that they can "get whatever they want".
-Theses false teachings play to human egoity … Continue reading Conscious Love Intelligence
+These false teachings play to human egoity and mostly focus on getting more … Continue reading Conscious Love Intelligence

 A natural, unforced confidence is the essential ingredient in all healthy relationships and all inner and outer achievement.
 In life few things are certain but one thing I do know for sure that you can tap into the source of natural self-confidence.
 When you do, you'll gain the ability to act and speak without knowing … Continue reading Feel the feeling of confidence

 Some people believe, and even teach, that "we cannot recover from grief but can only learn to live with it".
 This, in my experience and others I know, is utterly untrue.
 And a gross disservice to anyone struggling to come to terms with, and heal from, the grief that naturally arises from the death … Continue reading End the Suffering of Grief

 The simple principle of letting our thoughts and emotions be as they are, is incredibly powerful – if we then turn our attention within to the silence our mutual Heart-essence.
 The object of letting thought-emotions be is to remove our attention from them, to stop feeding them, to stop nourishing and nurturing them simply by … Continue reading The Potential Problems with “Let it Be” and “Let it Go”

 All negative emotions arise from a prior thought whose origins lay somewhere back in our past.
 But trying to "think our way out" of these powerful emotions never works.
 So instead of thinking, one of the most effective, albeit paradoxical, ways to release these feelings is to feel the feelings fully and completely.
 This … Continue reading Feel the Freedom of Emotional Intimacy